Understanding Your Credit Score in Alberta Explained

 Rent to Own Homes Across Alberta

-No matter where you are in Alberta, our qualifications guide can help you understand what's needed to get started.
+Wherever you are in the province, our qualifications guide lays out what it takes to get started.

-Build your credit while you save.
-One tool we recommend to our clients is KOHO's Credit Building program.
-It's a no-interest way to build your credit score through regular payments — and it doesn't require a credit check to get started.
-If you're working toward homeownership, building your credit now puts you in a stronger position when it's time to apply for a mortgage.
+Build your credit while you work toward the home.
+One tool we point Alberta buyers toward is KOHO's Credit Building program.
+It's a straightforward way to grow your credit score through regular payments, and it doesn't require a credit check to get started.
+If homeownership is the goal, strengthening your number now puts you on firmer ground when it's time to apply.

 What hurts my credit score alberta the most?